 - non-stick cooking spray

-Bake for 35-40 minute.
-Check for doneness bu placing a skewer into center of loaf.
+- Bake for 35-40 minute.
+Check for doneness by placing a skewer into the center of the loaf.
 If it comes out clean, your bread is done.
 Let cool for about 10 minutes on a wire rack.
 Remove from the loaf pan and let the bread cool completely before slicing.
 At least 1/2 hour.

-- The nutritional data I provide is an approximation and actually dietary information can vary based on ingredients and proportion sizes.
+- The nutritional data I provide is an approximation and actual dietary information can vary based on ingredients and proportion sizes.